 Cardiovascular medicine has made great strides in recent decades.
 In the past ten years, for example, myocardial infarction mortality has decreased by almost 50 percent.
 This development can be attributed to better medications for treating elevated cholesterol levels and fewer smokers.
 And yet, cardiovascular diseases remain at the top of the disease statistics: According to the German Federal Statistical Office, coronary heart disease, acute myocardial infarction and heart failure were the three most frequent causes of death in Germany in 2011.

 In efforts to make further advances, patient-oriented, interdisciplinary research based on large-scale studies, cohorts and biobanks is becoming increasingly important.
-The German Center for Cardiovascular Disease (DZHK) has created a space for research projects of this kind.
+The German Centre for Cardiovascular Research (DZHK) has created a space for research projects of this kind.
 It provides a framework that allows researchers to work together to translate their research ideas into clinical practice better and faster than before.
 The main objective of the DZHK is to make new research results available to all patients in Germany as quickly as possible and to advance not only treatments but also diagnosis and prevention of cardiovascular diseases.

 On the initiative of the Federal Ministry of Education and Research (BMBF), Germany’s cardiovascular disease research landscape repositioned itself in 2011 with the founding of the DZHK.
 Twenty-eight institutions in seven locations throughout Germany have joined forces to develop a common research strategy.